duckiedevelop/Gemini-Watermark-Remover/README.md

 **Method 1: Drag and Drop (Windows)**
 Download your image directly from the Gemini website.
 Do not right click and save the image.
 This prevents the watermark removal process
-Simply drag your `.jpg` or `.png` file and drop it directly onto the Python script icon.
+Simply drag your `.png` file and drop it directly onto the Python script.

 **Method 2: Command Line**
 ```bash